-As a home cook who loves experimenting in the kitchen, I frequently rely on lemon juice to add a tangy kick to my dishes.
-But have you ever wondered how long that bottle of lemon juice will stay fresh in your fridge?
-Wanting to avoid wasting food, I decided to investigate and find out the shelf life of real lemon juice.
+As a home chef who enjoys trying new things in the kitchen, I often use lemon juice to give my dishes a zesty flavor.
+But have you ever thought about how long that bottle of lemon juice will last in your refrigerator?
+Hoping to prevent food waste, I decided to look into the shelf life of fresh lemon juice.

 According to my findings, the shelf life of real lemon juice varies depending on whether it is freshly squeezed or bottled.
 Freshly squeezed lemon juice can last up to a week when stored in an airtight container in the fridge.
 However, bottled lemon juice typically has a longer shelf life due to the addition of preservatives.